30+ Powerful Short Films that Teach Students About Ethics and Morality

-In a previous blog post, we presented 15+ fantastic short films with ready-to-use lesson ideas.
-Since this is one of the most-read posts on our blog, we decided to offer you an extra series of inspiring short films with accompanying ready-made lesson activities.
+In a previous blog post, we shared 30+ fantastic short films with ready-to-use lesson ideas.
+Since this post quickly became one of the most-read articles on our blog, we decided to create a brand-new collection of inspiring short films, once again accompanied by ready-made classroom activities.

-The selected short films all tell a message related to topics like ethics, morality, inclusivity and diversity.
-They offer students food for thought and interesting topics to discuss in class.
-You can therefore use them in religion, philosophy or citizenship lessons, as well as in language classes, where they allow you to work cross-curricularum goals.
-Social-emotional learning (SEL) is also addressed in all these short films and the accompanying lesson plans.
+All selected short films convey meaningful messages related to themes such as ethics, morality, inclusivity, and diversity.
+They offer students plenty of food for thought and create rich opportunities for classroom discussion.
+As a result, these films can be used in religion, philosophy, or citizenship lessons, as well as in language classes, where they support cross-curricular learning goals.
+Social-emotional learning (SEL) is also embedded in every short film and its accompanying lesson plan.

 All the digital exercises are free to use and created with BookWidgets.
-You can find these ready-to-use short film lesson plans in this group.
-You can create a free BookWidgets account (if you don’t have one already) and copy the widgets to your account, which will allow you to make some changes where necessary and receive your students’ answers in your account.
-We’ll explain how this works at the end of this blog post.
+You’ll find the ready-to-use lesson plans for these short films in this group.
+You can create a free BookWidgets account (if you don’t have one already) and copy the widgets to your account, which will allow you to make some changes where necessary and receive your students' answers in your account.
+We'll explain how this works at the end of this blog post.

-But first - drumroll please 🥁 -, BookWidgets proudly presents the selected short films.
-Click on the name of the film to get the synopsis and the ready-to-use lesson ideas.
+But first - drumroll please 🥁 -, BookWidgets proudly presents the selected short films, organized by theme.
+Click on a film title to read the synopsis and access the ready-to-use lesson ideas.

 - ≠ Different